-This Antigua beaches post may contain affiliate links.
+This Antigua beaches in a port day post may contain affiliate links.
 Please read our disclosure policy for more information .

 Hiring a Driver to Visit Antigua Beaches

 But it turned out to be not so easy to hire a driver and stop at multiple beaches.
 It was a bit of a madhouse as both Royal Caribbean and Carnival were in port on the same day.
 Think of 5,000 passengers flooding off the ships!
 When you get off your cruise ship, a gaggle of taxi drivers approach you asking where you want to go.
-The problem – they put as many guests as they can into their mini buses or vans, so it isn’t easy to individualize your trip.
+The problem is that they are mini-buses or vans.
+Drivers put as many guests as they can into their vehicles, so it isn’t easy to individualize a trip.

 I told the driver I wanted to go to Valley Church Beach.
-While I realized that this was probably a mistake because it would be overcrowded, I preferred going to a beach where we wouldn’t be alone (not my usual tactic).
+I should not have chosen an overcrowded beach.
 We boarded a minibus along with 10 other people.
 The cost was $8 per person each way.
 We drove through town and along a stretch of road.

 Best Antigua Beaches: Darkwood Beach

 So back we went to Valley Church, passing the road that led to Ffryes Beach.
 It turns out that it wasn’t that easy to go beach hopping because they are away from the main road and you have to take some smaller roads to get to them.
-While I would absolutely love to come back to Antigua to explore some of these more secluded stretches, being on a cruise ship was not the best time to do that.
+I would love to come back to Antigua to spend more time exploring the different beaches.

 When our driver dropped us off at Valley Church, he said that the return trip price would go up because we were at a different beach and wanted to be picked up earlier than the others.
-I saw plenty of other taxis and so I thanked him and told him we would get a ride from another driver.
-At that point he informed us that his son could come pick us up at our requested 1pm and it would still be $8 each.
+Seeing plenty of other taxis, I thanked him and told him we would get a ride from another driver.
+At that point, he informed us that his son could pick us up at our requested time for $8.
 Note to self: always bargain!

 Best Antigua Beaches: Valley Church Beach

 Arriving at Valley Church shortly after 11am was a mistake.
 The front row of loungers and umbrellas was already taken.
 We relegated ourselves to the second row.
 Loungers could be rented for $5 and umbrellas were $10.
-Although we only planned on spending less than two hours at the beach, the Caribbean sun is merciless so we paid for the umbrella.
+Although we planned on spending less than two hours at the beach, we paid for the umbrella due to the Caribbean sun.
+The water here is too cloudy for snorkeling, so this was a drawback.

 While this beach was more popular and crowded, there was a reason.
-A bar was directly behind us providing lunch.
-We were told that servers would take our orders from our loungers but the service was so slow that it made more sense for me to go to the bar.
+A bar was directly behind us providing lunch (there’s a photo further down).
+We were told that servers would take our orders from our loungers but the service was so slow that it made more sense to go to the bar.
 We had free WiFi, so we caught up on any emergencies.
 Shortly after we arrived, one couple on the front row left and so we moved up.
 Score!

 I’m so glad that we went to the beach here.
 Originally Allan was going to enjoy a port day on the cruise ship.
 He really enjoyed the Wave Rider!
 But after seeing my unease over negotiating with the taxi drivers, this wonderful man accompanied me.
-If we had been a bigger group and had a way of communicating (like where to call for a taxi), I would have certainly felt much more comfortable about going to a more deserted beach.
+If we had a way of call a taxi, I would have preferred going to a more deserted beach.

 7 Things to Remember about Antigua Beaches: